arthurk/arthurk.github.io/replacing-docker-desktop-for-mac-with-colima/index.md

 We can see that Colima is around 80% faster for both IOPS and bandwidth metrics.

-For comparison the native speed on macOS was 28.6k IOPS and 117MB/s bandwidth.
+For comparison, the native speed on macOS was 28.6k IOPS and 117MB/s bandwidth.

 ## Conclusion

 After testing [Colima](https://github.com/abiosoft/colima/) I found it to be a great drop-in replacement for Docker Desktop.
-It even has faster performance for shared folders which is another good argument to switch.
+It even has faster performance for shared folders, which is another good argument to switch.

-I did not notice any difference when running docker containers and all `docker` commands worked the same as before which is great since none of my build-scripts had to be changed.
+I did not notice any difference when running docker containers and all `docker` commands worked the same as before, which is great since none of my build-scripts had to be changed.